Where to start when learning the guitar

 These easy guitar licks and these easy guitar riffs increase the level of difficulty and incorporate different phrasing techniques you’ll be using a lot in your guitar playing.

-If you learn only the guitar licks and riffs provided in the above links you would already have started building a vocabulary of ideas you will, later on, be using to create your own guitar licks, riffs, and solos.
+If you only learn the guitar licks and riffs provided in the links above, you will have already begun to build a vocabulary of ideas that you will later use to create your own guitar licks, riffs, and solos.

 9. Learn music theory basics